 First generation college students–students whose parents/grandparents, etc. did not attend college–are relatively common.
-In the Fall 2018 freshman class, 13% of enrolled students were first generation university attendees.
+In the Fall 2019 freshman class (graduating class of 2023), 10% of enrolled students were first generation university attendees.
 Similarly, Tufts has a high number of students from middle class and lower income households, when compared to other elite private schools.
 40% of the incoming 2018 freshman class was eligible for needs-based financial aid.
 All of this indicates that Tufts is a good school with respect to social mobility, providing elite educational opportunities to people from all economic backgrounds.

 How to Get Into Tufts: Other Tufts Admissions Requirement and Info

 So… Tufts SAT scores, Tufts ACT scores, Tufts acceptance rate, Tufts GPA, and the Tufts freshman profile….
 Is there anything else we still need to cover?
 Oh yes–what about Tufts Admissions essays?
 And is a reference letter an important part of how to get into Tufts?

 Regarding both application essays and reference letters, Tufts Admissions uses the Common App, a system shared by many universities.
 In the Common App application process, students must write an application essay and submit letters of recommendation.
 (Tufts Admissions also accepts applications from a few other systems that have the same requirements as the Common App; see the Tufts Admissions Application Options page for more info.)

 These essay and reference requirements can seem intimidating at first.
 That’s why Magoosh has written articles to help demystify writing the essay and getting references.
 See Magoosh’s guide to writing the Common App essay, and our tips on how to get the right admissions references from the right people.